w4bo/markdown/README.md

 Contributing
 ------------
-Apart from the example markdown documents, tests and continuous integration, which are placed in the `examples/`, `tests/`, and `.circleci/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the [literate programming][] paradigm.
+Apart from the example markdown documents, tests, and continuous integration, which are placed in the `examples/`, `tests/`, and `.circleci/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the [literate programming][] paradigm.